-Name of Subsidiary Place of Incorporation/ Establishment/ Operation Nominal Value of Issued and Fully Paid Share Capital/Quota Capital Attributable F of Nominal Issued Shan Quota C Held by the Value of e Capital/ apital e Group Principal Activities 2013 2012 Studio City Holdings Three Limited BVI Ordinary share - U\$\$1 60% 60% Investment holding Studio City Holdings Four Limited BVI Ordinary share - U\$\$1 60% 60% Investment holding Studio City Holdings Five Limited BVI Ordinary share - US\$1 60% N/A Investment holding Studio City International BVI Ordinary shares - US\$10,000 60% 60% Investment holding Studio City Investments BVI Ordinary share - US\$1 60% 60% Investment holding Zeus Power Ventures Limited BVI Ordinary share - US\$1 100% 100% Investment holding
+Name of Subsidiary Place of Incorporation/ Establishment/ Operation Nominal Value of Issued and Fully Paid Share Capital/Quota Capital Attributable for Nominal Issued Shan Quota C Held by the Value of e Capital/ apital Principal Activities 2013 2012 Studio City Holdings Three Limited BVI Ordinary share - US\$1 60% 60% Investment holding Studio City Holdings Four Limited BVI Ordinary share - US\$1 60% 60% Investment holding Studio City Holdings Five Limited BVI Ordinary share - US\$1 60% N/A Investment holding Studio City International BVI Ordinary shares - US\$10,000 60% 60% Investment holding Studio City Investments BVI Ordinary share - US\$1 60% 60% Investment holding Zeus Power Ventures Limited BVI Ordinary share - US\$1 100% 100% Investment holding

-- Directly owned by the Company

-- \\.
-Indirectly owned by the Company
+- Directly owned by the Company - Indirectly owned by the Company

-- Notes

-- (1) As of December 31, 2012, MCP had two classes of shares of which the class A shares and class B shares had equal voting and dividend rights.
-The class A shares of MCP can only be half by, issued, transferred and conveyed only to Philippine citizens or corporations at least 60% of the total outstanding stock of which was comed by Philippine citizens or corporations, provided that the total number of class B shares of MCP can be held by, issued, transferred and conveyed to foreign or Philippine citizens or corporations, provided that the total number of class B shares of MCP can which shall at any time be subscribed, issued or cutationing shall in no case exceed four-sixth of the number of class A shares then subscribed, issued and outstanding, or 40% of the aggregate number of shares then outstanding.
+(1) As of December 31, 2012, MCP had two classes of shares of which the class A shares and class B shares had equal voting and dividend rights.
+The class A shares of MCP can only be held by, issued, transferred and conveyed only to Philippine citizens or corporations at least 60% of the total outstanding stock of which was owned by Philippine citizens, whereas subject to proviso below the class B shares of MCP can be held by, issued, transferred and conveyed to foreign or Philippine citizens or corporations, provided that the total number of class B shares which shall at any time be subscribed, issued or existanding shall in no case exceed four-sixth of the number of class A shares then subscribed, issued and outstanding, or 40% of the aggregate number of shares then outstanding.

-On February 19, 2013, the stockholders of MCP approved the doclassification of the existing 900 million authorized share capital of MCP, consisting of 60% Class A shares and 40% Class B shares to a single class of common share and denial of pre-emptive rights.
-The doclassification of existing share capital was approved by the Philippins SEC on March 5, 2013.
+On February 19, 2013, the stockholders of MCP approved the declassification of the existing 900 million authorized share capital of MCP, consisting of 60% Class A shares and 40% Class B shares to a single class of common share and denial of pre-emptive rights.
+The declassification of existing share capital was approved by the Philippine SEC on March 5, 2013.